Auditing Your Marketing Expenses: Best Practices and Red Flags

 When auditing your marketing expenses, you must ensure that your finance team complies with the relevant tax laws and financial reporting standards.
 But what exactly does that mean?

-At the same time, you also need to comply with IRS regulations specific to marketing and advertising.
+At the same time, you need to comply with IRS regulations specific to marketing and advertising.
 The tax man requires detailed records of all your expenses, from invoices and contracts to receipts, to justify any deductions.
-Without the right supporting documentation, you face the risk of another kind of audit – a tax audit
+Without supporting documentation, you face the risk of another kind of audit – a tax audit

 Financial reporting standards